kcolford/mongoose/README.md

 This is a project that attempts to become a fully fledged C compiler.
 It is currently Turing Complete and can be linked in to any other library.

-It currently has no support for C's type system, all types are just 64-bit numbers
+It currently has no support for C's type system, all types are just 64-bit numbers.
+It has no structs, unions, or enums.
+All pointers are the same as int.
+Because of the lack of a type system but the need to know when to allocate a variable, a type must be given to declare a variable but that type is ignored.

 Prerequisites
 -------------